shohrukhodinaev37-cpu/htb-writeups/LFI.md

 The page shows up how our upload works.
 `md5_file($tmp_name)` computes the MD5 hash of the uploaded file,then our file destination looks like `../uploads/<md5-hash>.php`

+Chain to RCE:
+1. Upload PHP webshell → server saves file as `../uploads/<md5>.php`.
+2. Predict `<md5>` by hashing the local shell file.
+3. Use double-encoded traversal in `contact.php?region=...` to include `../uploads/<md5>.php`.
+4. The include executes the uploaded PHP shell, allowing arbitrary `cmd` parameter execution.

 After, I checked the `/contact.php` page

 <img width="697" height="396" alt="18" src="https://github.com/user-attachments/assets/340268fd-dcc0-4126-94e2-1f3c8a9fe0a8" />